Emulator Issues #11192

-#2 Updated by mbouchar about 1 year ago
+#2 Updated by mbouchar over 1 year ago

 I also have the same problems for several months now since I was forced to upgrade to the master branch because dolphin was crashing after a couple of seconds after a game was loaded when I upgraded my OS to Ubuntu 18.04.

 So I did just did a bisect of the code and the problem appeared with this commits:

 Was merged to the master branch in the following pull request: